microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 git status // Shows all changed files git add . // Stages the changed files git commit -m "Your brief message." // Makes the commits.
-You may notice a slight lag during committing as our linters work away. git push upstream // Pushes your changes to the central Fluent UI repo.
+You may notice a slight lag during committing as our linters work away. git push // Pushes your changes to your forked branch.
 ```

 ### Syncing with master